aldus/lib_loremgen/README.md

 ```

-There is also a zip file for importing an example-droplet inside the module.
+There is a droplet »lorem2« installed during the installation.

 #### call as droplet
 Example given